yvesdhondt/qa_chatbot_bachelors_thesis/README.md

 ###### Settings for documentation, testing and `requirements.txt`
 - For writing documentation, the easiest way is to use `pdoc`, which supports several docstring formats.
 To make PyCharm use the [Google docstring format](http://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings), go to Settings > Tools > Python integrated tools and select *Google* in the dropdown menu next to *Docstring format*.
 - In the same window select *pytest* as the *Default test runner*, so PyCharm uses this test suite for testing.

+     :warning: PyCharm may show the message *No Pytest runner found in selected interpreter* in the bottom of this window.
+Click *Fix* to install `pytest`, because for some reason PyCharm hasn't installed it, even though it is in the `requirements.txt` file.

 - In case PyCharm might not find the `requirements.txt` file, you can explicitly show it by entering *requirements.txt* in the field *Package requirements file*.

 See screenshot: